madprops/airc/README.md

 ---

-`words`: The max amount of words normal bot responses should aim for.
+`words`: The max amount of words bot responses should aim for.

 At most this instructs the bot to consider using that amount of words, but it's not guaranteed.